dwivediishivam/googledrive_data_transfer_iiitd/README.md

 # IIITD Google Drive (and Google Photos) Data Transfer to Personal Google Drive (and Google Photos)

-## 1\.
-Introduction: Why Do This?

-Your IIITD Google Workspace account storage limit will be reduced to 5GB after graduation.
-This guide provides a comprehensive, step-by-step method to transfer all your data (including "Shared with me" files) from your IIITD account to a personal Google account using a powerful tool called `rclone`.

 -----

 ## Important Note